PaloAltoNetworks/GPSkillets/remote_access_set/README.md

 ## Usage

-Run the skillet, then download/activate the desired GlobalProtect client on the gateway.
+Run the skillet, copy/paste set commands into the CLI, then download/activate the desired GlobalProtect client on the gateway.